 |X-ray of a patient with inhalational anthrax showing bilateral effusion and widening of the mediastinum.
 Source: CDC Public Health Image Library (ID #5146).||A patient with a cutaneous anthrax lesion on the arm.
 Source: CDC Public Health Image Library (ID #2332).|

 Post-exposure prophylaxis should begin immediately in persons suspected of exposure to B. anthracis spores, and should not be delayed until symptoms emerge.
 If susceptibility of the B. anthracis strain is unknown, initial therapy with ciprofloxacin or doxycycline is recommended for adults and children, or levofloxacin for adults.
+Raxibacumab can also be used for prophylaxis in special circumstances.
 Once started, antibiotic therapy should be continued for 60 days post-exposure.
-A 3-dose post-exposure anthrax vaccine regimen (at 0 weeks, 2 weeks, and 4 weeks) is recommended by the CDC, in conjunction with antibiotics.9
+A 3-dose post-exposure anthrax vaccine regimen (at 0 weeks, 2 weeks, and 4 weeks) is recommended by the CDC, in conjunction with antibiotics.10

 The greatest risk of anthrax infection occurs during the period when spores are first aerosolized (primary aerosolization).
 After this primary period, B. anthracis spores will settle on the ground and other surfaces, possibly in high concentrations, at which point there is a risk that B. anthracis may become airborne again (secondary aerosolization).
 However, the extent to which re-aerosolized spores are infectious is not known.
 Re-aerosolization depends on a number of variables:

-Surfaces should be decontaminated to help eliminate the risk of secondary aerosolization, and this should be done in coordination with local health, public health, and environmental authorities.11
+Surfaces should be decontaminated to help eliminate the risk of secondary aerosolization, and this should be done in coordination with local health, public health, and environmental authorities.12

 Anthrax Immune Globulin (AIG) antitoxin is a therapy derived from the plasma of individuals previously immunized with the anthrax vaccine.
 This investigational product consists of antibody directed against the anthrax protective antigen.
 Patients already presenting with symptoms of anthrax infection may be treated with AIG in addition to antibiotic therapy.
 AIG has been purchased for the CDC’s Strategic National Stockpile and may be released for use in an emergency.14